Savernish/forgeNN/guides/SEQUENTIAL_GUIDE.md

 - Activation attachment with @ is explicit and local: you see which activation follows a particular layer
 - Lazy initialization in Dense keeps constructor minimal for readability; specify in_features to disable laziness or use an Input layer/summary to pre-build
-- Sequential.parameters() returns trainable tensors ready for VectorizedOptimizer
+- Sequential.parameters() returns trainable tensors ready for any optimizer (SGD, Adam, AdamW)
 - Works seamlessly with Tensor’s autodiff operations implemented in forgeNN

 ## Migration Recipes